stianhoiland/cmdtab/README.md

 ## Release history

-#### 1.6.0 (2025-09-25)
+#### 1.6.0 (2025-09-26)

-- introduce `showAllWindows`` setting to show windows (not apps) at the top level
+- `showAllWindows` setting: show windows (not apps) at the top level
-- introduce `rowLength` to show the resulting longer lists of icons in multiple rows
+- `rowLength` setting: show the resulting longer lists of icons in multiple rows
-- show abbreviated titles of all apps (or windows) and full title of selected one
+- `showAllTitles` setting: show abbreviated titles of all apps (or windows) and full title of selected one
-- introduce reading config settings from `cmdtab.ini` file in the executable's directory
+- `cmdtab.ini` file: read config settings from file in the executable's directory

 #### 1.5.1 (2024-12-12)